Captured Tracks

 Captured Tracks is an American independent record label based in Brooklyn, New York.
 The label was founded in 2008 by Mike Sniper.
+In 2014, the label's founder launched the umbrella company Omnian Music Group which currently includes sister labels Captured Tracks, Sinderlyn, and 2MR (electronic music).

 About

-The label's current roster of artists includes Becca Mancari, Craft Spells, Dinner/Anders Rhedin, Drahla, GIFT, girlpuppy, JayWood, Juan Wauters, The Lemon Twigs, Locate S,1, Martin Newell, Reptaliens, THUS LOVE, Wax Chattels, Widowspeak, and Wild Nothing.
+The label's current roster of artists includes Becca Mancari, Craft Spells, Dinner/Anders Rhedin, Drahla, GIFT, girlpuppy, JayWood, Juan Wauters, the Lemon Twigs, Locate S,1, MMJ, Martin Newell, Reptaliens, THUS LOVE, Wax Chattels, Widowspeak, and Wild Nothing.

 Captured Tracks has reissued recordings by the Monochrome Set, the Wake, the Servants, Stockholm Monsters, the Cleaners from Venus, Linda Smith, and Kate Fagan.

 The label has also reissued recordings from New Zealand's Flying Nun Records, L.A.'s Medicine and Nebraska's For Against, among others.

-Alumni artists include Beach Fossils, Blouse, Chris Cohen, DIIV, Mac DeMarco, The Soft Moon, and more.
+Former roster artists include Beach Fossils, Blouse, Chris Cohen, DIIV, Mac DeMarco, and the Soft Moon and more.
+The label also released early material by Alex Calder before severing ties with him in October 2017 and pulling his catalog following an allegation of sexual assault.